 Applications are evaluated for eligibility before applicants are accepted into the program.
 Parents will be asked to prove eligibility based on NYS criteria if the application is based on economic eligibility.
 Please see the most recent income eligibility guidelines from NYSED.

 Students and their parents are required to complete the RPI STEP application.
-To request a copy of the application, send an email to e-mail RPI STEP, or call 518-276-3098.
+If you have difficulty downloading and printing the application, send an email to e-mail RPI STEP, or call 518-276-3098, and we will send it.

 RPI STEP Application Process: